 But for Aboriginal people the meaning of this heavenly body is deeply spiritual.
 And just about completely unknown.
 For a start, the Southern Cross isn’t even a cross – it’s a totem that’s deeply woven into the spiritual and practical lives of Aboriginal people.

-Now one of Australia’s leading filmmakers, Warwick Thornton, tackles this fiery subject head on, in a bold film which challenges us to consider the place of the Southern Cross in the Australian psyche.
+Now one of Australia’s Aboriginal filmmakers, Warwick Thornton, tackles this subject in a film which challenges us to consider the place of the Southern Cross in the Australian psyche.

 Imbued with Warwick’s cavalier spirit, this is a thought-provoking ride through Australia’s cultural and political landscape.